Sunday, October 6, 2024

 Whether it has a positive contribution to a UK industrial strategy is another question.
 Potentially the answer is that it does.
 Countries like Germany have a much higher lock-in to fossil fuel.
 But as ever, geography and trading relations matter.
 Not all countries will enjoy the storage options that the UK has, and Brexit will make the potential to exploit European markets harder.

 Finally there is a history to this.
 In 2015 the Cameron/ Osborne government cancelled a CCS programme after the spend of £ 100 million of public money and substantial private sector investment of time and resources.
 This was part of a major rolling back of Cameron’s Green promises and accompanied the slashing of budgets on other “easy win” measures such as home insulation.
-As a marker of determination to take net zero seriously, this is a welcome step.
+As a marker of determination to take net zero seriously, the Labour government's move is a welcome step.
 But it does not detract from the need to continue to explore the wider DACC options for carbon removal and storage, nationally and globally.

 No comments: